OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Assignments/api/educationassignmentresource_delete.md

 # Delete educationAssignmentResource

 Delete a resource from an assignment.
 Only teachers in the class can remove a resource.
-Once an assignment has been published to students, teachers cannot remove resources that have marked as "distributeToStudents".
+After an assignment has been published to students, teachers cannot remove resources that are marked as "distributeToStudents".

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).